Oomnitza/oomnitza-connector/README.md

 ## Runtime Environment Setup
 If you choose to run the binary version of the connector, you can skip this section.
 If you choose to install and run the python code, you will need to install Python 2.7.X as well as the packages which the connector relies upon.
+Some of the python packages may require build tools to be installed.

+### Linux Environment
+On Ubuntu, the build tools are installed using:

+    > sudo apt-get install build-essential

 We suggest you setup a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and use pip to install the requirements.
-On Unix like systems, this can be done as follows (See our [documentation](https://wiki.oomnitza.com/wiki/Installing_additional_Python_Modules) on installing additional Python modules for use in Oomnitza.):
+This can be done as follows (See our [documentation](https://wiki.oomnitza.com/wiki/Installing_additional_Python_Modules) on installing additional Python modules for use in Oomnitza.):

     > cd /path/to/connector
     > virtualenv .
-    > source bin/active
+    > source bin/activate
     > pip install --upgrade pip
     > pip install -r requirements.txt

+### Windows Environment
+ActiveState has an excellent Python package for Windows.
+It can be downloaded from http://www.activestate.com/activepython/downloads.
+Once this has been downloaded and installed, the remaining setup steps can be performed using PowerShell as an administrator.
+So, open PowerShell and do the following:

+    > cd c:\
+    > mkdir oomnitza-connector
+    > cd oomnitza-connector
+    > virtualenv venv --no-setuptools
+    > venv\Scripts\activate
+    > Invoke-WebRequest https://raw.github.com/pypa/pip/master/contrib/get-pip.py -OutFile .\get-pip.py
+    > python get-pip.py
+    > pip install --upgrade pip
+    > pip install requests pyodbc pyparsing
+    > Invoke-WebRequest https://github.com/Oomnitza/oomnitza-connector/archive/master.zip -OutFile connector-master.zip
+    > Add-Type -A System.IO.Compression.FileSystem
+    > [IO.Compression.ZipFile]::ExtractToDirectory('c:\oomnitza-connector\connector-master.zip', 'c:\oomnitza-connector\')
+    > cd oomnitza-connector-master

+## Connector Configs

 Now you should be able to generate a default config file.
 Running `python connector.py generate-ini` will regenerate the config.ini file, and create a backup if the file already exists.
 When you edit this file, it will have one section